slaby93/ReactReduxProject/README.md

   and assign other developer to check it.
 4) After check you can merge PR to master with squash ( which squash all your commits into 1 )

+# Definiction of done

+Done means:
+* feature is working as expectd
+* feature do not break any existing code
+* feature have all required parts like styling etc.

 # Project should:

 1) Be built using webpack ( I would prefer if you set him by yourself )